jplozf/polish/README.md

 ```

 ### Variables

+Finally, data, whether numeric or alphabetical, can also be stored in named variables.

 * Variables names are introduced by the prefix $
 ```
     $foo 5 sto
     $foo rcl
 ```

+### Serialization

+The floating point stack, alpha string stack, and variables are serialized to disk when the program exits.
+This data will be automatically restored the next time you open the interface.

 ## Algebraic Functions
 | Function | Stack | Feature |